trane-project/trane-music/courses/minor_pentatonic_scale/lesson_A/exercise_5/back.md

-The note in degree number 5 of the A minor pentatonic scale is G.
+The note in degree number 5 of the A Minor Pentatonic scale is G.